 To understand how this changing landscape will affect wildebeests’ ability to survive, the University of Glasgow and Kenya Wildlife Service are working together to learn how land-use changes, particularly fencing, are affecting wildebeest movements.
-The Smithsonian Conservation Biology Institute is helping Professor Grant Hopcroft’s efforts by supplying five satellite tracking collars.
+The Smithsonian Conservation Biology Institute is helping Professor Grant Hopcraft’s efforts by supplying five satellite tracking collars.
 The collars provide us with information about each animal’s position over time, which in turn can be used to determine how animals respond to fenced boundaries, roads and other related infrastructure.

 How does the team choose which animals to collar?

-Professor Hopcroft and the Kenya Wildlife Service team searched for reproductively active female wildebeests to collar.
+Professor Hopcraft and the Kenya Wildlife Service team searched for reproductively active female wildebeests to collar.
 Mothers with calves who are nursing are “eating for two”—that is, they need to eat enough plants to sustain themselves and to produce enough milk for their young.
 They are the most interesting from a research perspective, because they must continually be on the move to meet energy demands.
 If she is unable to find enough high quality plant material to eat, neither will survive for long.

 What can this research teach us that we didn’t already know about wildebeest?